iter8-tools/docs/docs/tutorials/abn/abn.md

 ## Deploy a candidate version

-Deploy a candidate version of the *backend* component, naming it *backend-candidate-1*.
+Deploy the candidate version of the *backend* component, naming it `backend-candidate-1`.

 ```shell
 kubectl create deployment backend-candidate-1 --image=iter8/abn-sample-backend:0.13-v2